Reno Abellira 7’6 Single Fin (mid 1970s)

 *SOLD, Request to be notified when similar board available | Board Location: Hawaii *Worldwide Shipping Available*

 7’6 Reno Abellira vintage surfboard with original single fin made in the mid 1970s.
-This vintage surfboard has been fully restored by our surfboard restoration expert with over 30 years of experience.
+This board was fully restored by a surfboard restoration expert with over 30 years of glassing experience.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page

 Reno Abellira: Stylish, enigmatic regularfooter from Honolulu, Hawaii; world-ranked #4 in 1977, and a central figure throughout the first decade of shortboard surfing.
 Abellira was born (1950) and raised in Honolulu, the son of a middleweight boxer who was shot and killed in a barroom fight.
 Abellira began surfing at age four in Waikiki, but didn’t get his first board until 11.
 He won the juniors division of the Makaha International in 1966 and 1967, and earned $200 for winning the 1966 Hawaiian Noseriding Contest, the state’s first professional surfing event.